 Breakfast for 9 month old baby

-French toast strips with plain Greek yogurt and shredded apple
+French toast strips with plain yogurt and shredded apple

 Lunch for a 9 month old baby